COMM 4446/5446:01 Social Protest: Performance and Rhetorical

 A bibliography should be turned in with every assignment.
 It will not count toward your page limit.
 On the top of the page, indicate the style (APA or MLA) that you think you are using.

 The content of the paper should be a detailed analysis of a single social protest text (a speech, performance, song, artwork, play, rally, march, flier, etc.).
 Students must pick a text from a movement about which extensive research already has been published.
 For example, if you were analyzing protest in the abortion controversy you would use Celeste Condit's Decoding Abortion Rhetoric (1994), environmental rhetoric -- Kevin DeLuca's Image Politics (1999), MADD -- Joseph Gusfield's Contested Meanings (1996), woman suffrage -- Karlyn Kohrs Campbell's Man Cannot Speak For Her (1989), African American civil rights -- Condit and Lucaites' Crafting Equality (1993), etc. In other words, I am not asking you to do a complete study of a social movement or rhetorical campaign.
 Instead, I want you to find others' studies that can provide a larger framework for your study of a specific text.
-You must pick a text for which a scholarly study of the broader protest context (movement, campaign, controversy, counterpublic) has already been written.
-Your first paper must identify the main scholarly source you will be using for general information.
-For a list of essays about labor, civil rights, feminism, etc., see this link.
-The link does not provide an exhaustive list, but is just meant to give you an idea of the range of scholarship available.
+You must pick a text for which a scholarly study of the broader movement has already been written.
+For a list of essays about labor, civil rights, feminism, etc., see this link; also consult the selected bibliogrpahy at the end of the RRSP textbook.
+Neither provides an exhaustive list, but they are meant to give you an idea of the range of scholarship available.
 Regardless of from which movement you select a text, to find studies of the larger movement you should (at a minimum) conduct an exhaustive search of: